SavourySnaX/Humphrey/about.md

 # Humphrey the bear (the languages namesake)

 Late 2017, christmas day to be precise, I suffered a haemorrhagic stroke.
-This resulted in me spending christmas through new years in hospital.
+This resulted in me spending christmas through new year in hospital.
 I had an operation to block up the aneurysm, and shortly after the operation I was greeted by the bear pictured above.
-Humphrey was bought for me by my distraught partner, who had a significantly worse christmas/new years than myself, and who is directly responsible for me still being alive today.
+Humphrey was bought for me by my distraught partner, who had a significantly worse christmas/new year than myself, and who is directly responsible for me still being alive today.